MichaelCurrin/docsify-js-tutorial/docs/README.md

 The repo has an accompanying [Docsify JS Template](https://github.com/MichaelCurrin/docsify-js-template) repo.
 Follow instructions in that project's root README to copy the base project to your own project's docs.
 Note this will **overwrite** any existing files in docs, so make sure you have them backed up or any version control.

 Next, view the contents of the docs directory to see what was added.

-Note that _Docsify_ provides a `404 - Not found` page for a bad URL so you do not need to create a 404 page yourself.
+?> Note that _Docsify_ provides a `404 - Not found` page for a bad URL so you do not need to create a 404 page yourself.

+?> The minimum you'll need for your docs site is a `README.md` - either your own or the one copied from above.
+If you have any other markdown files or folders in your `docs` directory, leave them there are they will also be used for your site.

 To see what the base site look like, start a server now using a command from the [serve](#21-serve) section.
 Open the web page URL and keep it open so you can check on it as you make changes in the following sections.
 If you use the _Docsify_ server, the page will auto refresh on a file save, otherwise you will have to manually refresh.